ZweHtet991997/AIVibeCoding/README.md

-# Form Management App - Admin Dashboard
+# BIM Form Management System

-A modern, responsive admin dashboard for form management with beautiful UI and comprehensive analytics.
+A comprehensive form management and submission system built with React and Tailwind CSS.

 ## Features